International-Data-Spaces-Association/ids-specification/README.md

 A connector will implement additional internal functionalities, like monitoring or Policy Engines, as appropriate.
 It is not covered by this specification, if a connector implements such or how.

 The same applies for the data, which is transferred between the systems.
-While this document does not define the transport protocol, the structure, syntax and semantics of the data, a specification for those aspects is required and subject to the agreements of the participants or the [Dataspace](./model/terminology.md#dataspace).
+While this document does not define the transport protocol, the structure, syntax and semantics of the data, a specification for those aspects is required and subject to the agreements of the [Participants](./model/terminology.md#participant) or the [Dataspace](./model/terminology.md#dataspace).

 ![Overview on protocol and context](./resources/figures/ProtocolOverview.png)